 Once a month, work time into your schedule for these tasks:

 Kitchen – clear out the fridge and wipe it down inside.
 Throw away expired food and re-arrange items, so they’re easily accessible

 Living areas – dust blinds, clean behind sofas, clean skirting boards and windowsills

 The Deep clean

 Despite keeping on top of the above, now and then, we all need a deep clean.
 Although, if you do manage to stay on top of the tasks on a weekly and monthly basis, then there’s a really good chance that a deep clean can be over and done with quickly, which is excellent news all around!Deep cleaning tasks include thorough cleaning behind all heavy furniture (beds, wardrobes, etc.), carpet cleaning, window cleaning, duvet and mattress cleaning, rigorous bathroom cleaning, and any appliances.

 How often should I do a deep clean?

-For this reason, it’s probably a good idea to break the task down into smaller and more manageable chunks that you can spread out over a longer period of time.
-Not only will this make the job a lot less daunting, but it will help you to plan out your time too.
-Maybe you could choose to clean the carpets one month, and tackle the bedrooms the next.
+For this reason, it’s probably a good idea to break the task down into smaller and more manageable chunks that you can spread out over a longer period.
+This will make the job a lot less daunting, but it will help you plan out your time too.
+Maybe you could choose to clean the carpets one month and tackle the bedrooms the next.